 REQUIREMENTS: 5 courses (20 credits)

 - Two MSI cornerstone courses.
-All secondary field students will take Microbiology 210: A Microbial Planet and Life Sciences 100r (the microbial sciences laboratory project component).
-Other research project courses, such as those numbered 91r or 99r, may be allowed to substitute for Life Sciences 100r, if they have the appropriate microbial emphasis.
+All secondary field students will take Microbiology 210: A Microbial Planet, and Life Sciences 100r (Experimental Research in Life Sciences).
+Other research project courses, such as those numbered 91r or 99r, may be allowed to substitute for Life Sciences 100r if they have the appropriate microbial emphasis.
 No substitutions will be accepted for Microbiology 210.

 - One introductory course.
 All secondary field students will take one approved introductory course below the 100-level.
 The eligible courses will be selected from departmental offerings in FAS that contain material relevant to providing a foundation in microbial sciences.
-Examples include Earth and Planetary Sciences 56: Geobiology and the History of Life, Chemistry 27: Organic Chemistry of Life, and MCB 60: Cellular Biology and Molecular Medicine.
+Examples of such courses can be found on the MSI website.

-- Two additional microbial courses at the 100-level or above.
+- Two additional microbial science courses at the 100-level or above.
+These are available across a variety of departments.
 A list of such courses is available on the MSI website.
-Examples include Life Sciences 120: Global Health Threats, Earth and Planetary Sciences 186 or 187: Low Temperature Geochemistry I or II, and Microbiology 201: Molecular Biology of the Bacterial Cell.

 All courses must be taken for a letter grade in order to count toward secondary field credit, and normally C is the minimum acceptable grade.
 The only exception is approved Freshman Seminars, which are graded SAT/UNS.